 Marketers and SEOs should fear not, however.

 A more out-of-the-box solution is to source these conversations from social media, a playground and cacophony of voices and self-selecting communities diving deep into the details of their passion and sharing tips, wisdom, and promulgating any given topic’s conversation.
+Doing so will allow you to capture, measure, and organize these mentions in ways that will help you establish insights and findings from the vast wealth of social media data.

 Every day on social media billions of conversations on millions of topics are taking place.